yazzymettawa/as.180.369/materials/draft/README.md

 # note that this link should appear in your terminal screen, simply click on it to open it in a new tab.
 ```

+- *TA* Coping with the research process (30 min.)
+    - What do I do when I can’t move my research forward?
+    - What do I do when I can’t think of what else to write?
+    - How do I know I can trust my results?

 **Homework**
 - Write a first draft of your literature summary.
 - Write a first draft of your methodology.